AldiRenaldi19/ProjectMobile/README.md

 ---

 ### Introduction
 Mind Notes is an application that is made to make it easier for users to take daily notes in all activities.
-This is an application made for the first time by Aldi Renaldi students with NIM (312310812) as a midterm exam project until the final semester exam by Mr. Donny Maulana, S.Kom., M.M.S.I., at Pelita Bangsa University.
+This is an application made for the first time by Aldi Renaldi students with NIM (312310812) as a midterm exam project until the final semester exam.

 ---